 In Thermodynamics, a temperature differential is required to drive any heat exchange, at least several degrees Fahrenheit difference.
 With our air-based system, the house air can be just those few degrees hotter than the soil to still be able to drive the needed heat exchange.
 With the tubes being water-filled, the total necessary difference between the house air temp and the soil temp generally has to be several degrees F greater, to drive both of the two heat exchanges.
 Heat exchanges to and from water work pretty well, so the total net effect of this is not as bad as it might first sound, but it still generally has to be at least a couple degrees greater difference.

-This, and the rather nice economical cost, have been the two primary reasons why we have always recommended the air-filled tubes several feet deep.
-However, there is one disadvantage pf that air-filled-tube approach, due primarily to the tubes only being a few feet deep.
-As a lot of the heat from the house air is dumped into the soil, the soil tends to warm up, because most types of soils take a while before that heat can be conducted or convected away from the area of the tubes.
-So, for climates where the soil is initially rather warm (where air conditioning is also needed most greatly), either the system needs to be really over-designed or it will act as though it runs out of cooling after a severe load of air conditioning for many hours.
-Once the system has a few hours to have time to replenish its cooling, by ridding itself of all that excess heat you dumped into it, it works fine again!
+As a lot of the heat from the house air is ALSO dumped into the soil, and now right close to where you want the heat exchange to occur, the soil still tends to warm up a little.
+Most types of soils take a while, some hours, before that heat can be naturally conducted or convected away from the area of the tubes.
+So, for climates where the soil is initially rather warm (where air conditioning is also needed most greatly), either the (horizontal air) system needs to be really over-designed or it will act as though it runs out of cooling after a severe load of air conditioning for many hours.
+Once the horizontal tube system has a few hours to have time to replenish its cooling, by ridding itself of all that excess heat you dumped into it, it works fine again!

 Note that you MUST therefore make everything absolutely watertight.
 You do NOT want your trapped water to ever seep out and empty the system, and you do not want nearby groundwater to be seeping into the system.

+IF you use the End Cap where your tube is permanently full of water, then you need to SEAL the top of the whole thing TIGHT.
+You WANT a situation where when RETURN WATER is going back DOWN one pipe, that it automatically PULLS water UP the other pipe in the process!
 Once that pipe housing is all completed, a similar length of EITHER 1.25-inch PVC pipe OR 1.25-inch diameter black poly irrigation piping is lowered down inside, BUT with its end sawed off at a 45 degree angle.
 This piping goes all the way down to the bottom, so it rests on the inside of the end cap at the bottom.
 The angle cut allows water to easily flow in or out of it.

 You now have two different places of connection for external pipes to the house, at the top of the 4-inch housing pipe and the top of the 1.25-inch inner pipe.